-Federated identity management is an arrangement that can be made between two or more trust domains, to allow users of these trust domains to access applications and services using the same digital identity.
-An identity such as this is known as federated identity and the use of such a solution pattern is known as identity federation.
+Federated identity management is an arrangement that can be made between two or more trust domains, to allow users of these domains to access applications and services using the same digital identity.
+This is known as federated identity and the use of such a solution pattern is known as identity federation.

 Federated identity management is built upon the basis of trust between two or more domains.
 For example, a trust domain can be a partner organization, a business unit, a subsidiary, etc.

-In any digital organization today, identity and access management (IAM) is a specialized function that is delegated to a service provider known as the identity broker.
-An identity broker is a service provider that specializes in brokering access control between multiple service providers (also referred to as relying parties).
-Federated identity management is an arrangement that is made between two or more such identity brokers across organizations.
+In any digital organization today, identity and access management (IAM) is a specialized function that is delegated to a service provider known as an identity broker.
+This is a service that specializes in brokering access control between multiple service providers, and is also referred to as relying parties.
+Federated identity management is an arrangement made between two or more providers across organizations.

-An identity broker could be known by more specific names depending on the role it plays in federated identity management.
-These names are not quite standardized across the industry, although used in common parlance and you may find people using these names interchangeably.
-Therefore it is important to specify these names with the relevant context whenever they are used and depending on the arrangement, an identity broker may play more than one role.
+Identity brokers could be known by other names depending on the role they play in federated identity management.
+These names are not standardized across the industry, although used in common parlance and may be used interchangeably.
+Therefore, it is important to specify these names with the relevant context whenever they are used and depending on the arrangement, an identity broker may play more than one role.